-This course includes the study and performance of a wide variety of concert band and wind ensemble literatures.
+This course includes the study and performance of a wide variety of concert band and wind ensemble literature.
 Participation in all performances required.
-(A, CSU, UC) (C-ID MUS 180)
+This course is designed for community members to maintain and improve their musical skills.

-41 JAZZ ENSEMBLE
+381A COMMUNITY JAZZ ENSEMBLE